| What

 as an employee.
 Lee was killed when his aeroplane

 crashed while engaged in aerial top-dressing.
+Issue His widow made a

 claim for payment under the Workers